 EMF shielding refers to the use of materials designed to block or absorb a major part of electromagnetic radiation.
 These materials can be used to protect your living spaces from excessive EMF exposure.

-2. Shielding Paint: shielding paints can be applied to walls to reduce radiation frequency and electric fields from nearby power lines or other external sources.
+- Shielding Paint: Shielding paints can be applied to walls to reduce radiation frequency and electric fields from nearby power lines or other external sources.

-4. faraday cage: using to block radiation frequency in the bedroom area of the house.
+- Faraday cage: used to block radiation frequency in the bedroom area of the house.

 Check List To Reduce EMF Exposures at Home